mlh758/Blog/content/blog/dual-writes.md

 If you have several additional storage mechanisms you might write to the primary and then enqueue a job (itself a write to a remote system) to make the updates to those additional systems.
-I've also seen what at first glance appears to be a more sophisticated approach where a write is done against the primary database then then an event enqueued to notify additional systems to make their updates.
+I've also seen what at first glance appears to be a more sophisticated approach where a write is done against the primary database then an event enqueued to notify additional systems to make their updates.
 In reality however, this is equivalent to the job mechanism I described earlier as both rely on a write to a secondary system to succeed.